 The Pumpkin Soup is mild, creamy, and a bit sweet.
 It is something you'd love to have piping hot even in this hot weather.

 For pasta, we were served the Lasagna 5 Cheese (Php 590) and Spaghetti al Granchio (Php 490).

 |Lasagna 5 Cheese|

 |Spaghetti al Granchio|

-The Lasagna 5 Cheese is from fresh handmade lasagna pasta with 5 cheeses: mascarpone, taleggio, gorgonzola, parmigiano reggiano and pecorino.
+The Lasagna 5 Cheese is from fresh handmade lasagna pasta with 5 kinds of cheese: mascarpone, taleggio, gorgonzola, Parmigiano Reggiano and pecorino.
 It is everything you'd want in a lasagna: al dente, creamy and cheesy through and through.
 It is not a surprise that it's one of Parmigiano's best selling dishes.
 I would love to have one (or more) of this dish again.

 We also had Risotto alla Pescatora (Php 410) and Pollo al Mattone (Php 750).

 The Risotto alla Pescatora is seafood risotto served with mussels, clams, and prawns in white wine.
 I love how flavorful the rice alone.
 The Pollo al Mattone is grilled boneless chicken served with potatoes.
 The chicken is juicy and tender, but the meat could have more flavor to it.